Cava di Bauxite

 The Cava di Bauxite, also known as the Bauxite Quarry or the Red Lake, is a fascinating and unique natural attraction located in Otranto, in the region of Puglia, Italy.
 It is one of the most striking places in the Salento area and offers visitors a surreal experience due to its vibrant red waters and striking landscape.

-Description: The Cava di Bauxite is a former bauxite quarry that was abandoned in the 1970s.
+The site is a former bauxite quarry that was abandoned in the 1970s.
 Bauxite is a mineral rich in aluminum, and its extraction was a significant economic activity in the area during the 20th century.

 After the quarry was abandoned, groundwater filled the pit, creating a lake with intense red waters.
 The unique combination of minerals and oxidation processes gives the lake its characteristic red color.